14H034160212/Hackerrank/README.md

 ### The core idea
 <img src="commonChild.png" width="800" />

 The above image shows the core idea of the method.
+The Table is the length of "ABCDEF" (6) * the length of "FBDAMN" (6).

 The example shows the process of calculating the "ABCDEF" and "FBDAMN".
 ### Step 1